About the author:

 - Mining, Energy

-Morgans clients can login to view our detailed report and upgraded share price target for BHP Billiton (BHP).
+Morgans clients can login to view our detailed report and share price target for BHP Billiton (BHP).
 Alternatively, please contact your nearest Morgans office for access.

 Disclaimer(s): Analyst owns shares.